Dr. Kelly O’Brien

 Episodic Disability and Rehabilitation Research Lab

-The Episodic Disability and Rehabilitation Research Lab is a centre led by Dr. Kelly O’Brien located at the Rehabilitation Sciences Building at the University of Toronto.
-At this centre, Dr. O’Brien leads an internationally recognized program of research in episodic disability, HIV and rehabilitation with the aim of better understanding the episodic nature of disability experienced by people living with HIV and determining the effectiveness of rehabilitation interventions to advance care, programs, policy and practice.
+The Episodic Disability and Rehabilitation Research Lab is a centre led by Dr. Kelly O’Brien, located at the Rehabilitation Sciences Building at the University of Toronto.
+As a Canada Research Chair in Episodic Disability and Rehabilitation, Dr. O’Brien leads an internationally recognized program of research in episodic disability, HIV and rehabilitation with the aim of examining the episodic nature of disability experienced by people aging with HIV and determining the effectiveness of rehabilitation interventions to improve health outcomes and advance care, policy and practice.

-1) profile the episodic nature of disability among people living with HIV over time.
+1) To profile the episodic nature of disability among people aging with HIV over time.

-2) determine the effectiveness of rehabilitation interventions in order to reduce disability and improve the health of people living with HIV.
+2) To determine the effectiveness of rehabilitation interventions for their ability to reduce disability and improve health outcomes of people aging with HIV.

-3) further establish the measurement properties of the HIV Disability Questionnaire (HDQ), a new self-administered instrument developed by our team to describe the presence, severity and fluctuating nature of disability for people living with HIV.
+3) To further advance the development and assessment of measurement properties of a self-administered patient-reported outcome (PRO) developed by our team, the HIV Disability Questionnaire (HDQ), to describe the presence, severity and fluctuating nature of disability for people aging with HIV.

 The Episodic Disability and Rehabilitation Research lab provides opportunities for graduate trainees to build research capacity through mentoring and training in episodic disability and rehabilitation research in the context of HIV and chronic illness.